jdittrich/userNeedResearchBook/text/dataGathering.md

 for all the utensils?
 Or was it seemingly messy?

 You can photograph the users screen if your research involves computers and gadgets.
-Tech savvy users may cringe since a software based screenshot is technically superior—but if the user does not know you to make a screenshot, a camera is a handy way to capture the screen.
+A software based screenshot might in theory be superior—but if the user does not know you to make a screenshot, a camera is a handy way to capture the screen.